nivzor/searchEngines/README.md

 # searchEngines
-Foobar is a small terminal application using python and nodejs to fetch search engines from chrome browser it then lets you quickly search either search engine easily through the terminal.
+searchEngines is a small terminal application using python and nodejs to fetch search engines from chrome browser it then lets you quickly search either search engine easily through the terminal.

 ## Installation